luiscastilho/dungeoneering/docs/index.md

 There are a few demo scenes bundled with the application.
 The assets used in these scenes can be found at or created using the following links.

-- The Sword Coast and Siege of Bamburgh animated maps are from [Animated Dungeon Maps](https://www.patreon.com/animatedmaps "Animated Dungeon Maps Patreon page"){:target="_blank"}.
+- The Sword Coast and Siege of Bamburgh animated maps are from [Animated Dungeon Maps](https://www.patreon.com/animatedmaps "Animated Dungeon Maps Patreon page"){:target="_blank" rel="noopener"}.
-- The Yawning Portal animated map was created by [3DMAcademy](https://www.reddit.com/user/3DMAcademy/ "3DMAcademy Reddit user page"){:target="_blank"}.
+- The Yawning Portal animated map was created by [3DMAcademy](https://www.reddit.com/user/3DMAcademy/ "3DMAcademy Reddit user page"){:target="_blank" rel="noopener"}.
-- The <a class="lightbox-link cabin" title="Abandoned Cabin map by Mike Schley">Abandoned Cabin map</a> is from Mike Schley, available in this [D&D article](https://dnd.wizards.com/articles/features/schley-stack "D&D Schley Stack article"){:target="_blank"}, © Wizards of the Coast.
+- The <a class="lightbox-link cabin" title="Abandoned Cabin map by Mike Schley">Abandoned Cabin map</a> is from Mike Schley, available in this [D&D article](https://dnd.wizards.com/articles/features/schley-stack "D&D Schley Stack article"){:target="_blank" rel="noopener"}, © Wizards of the Coast.
-- The <a class="lightbox-link illusionist" title="Dungeons of the Grand Illusionist map by Dyson Logos">Dungeons of the Grand Illusionist map</a> is from [Dyson Logos](https://www.patreon.com/dysonlogos "Dyson Logos Patreon page"){:target="_blank"}.
+- The <a class="lightbox-link illusionist" title="Dungeons of the Grand Illusionist map by Dyson Logos">Dungeons of the Grand Illusionist map</a> is from [Dyson Logos](https://www.patreon.com/dysonlogos "Dyson Logos Patreon page"){:target="_blank" rel="noopener"}.
-- The <a class="lightbox-link library" title="The Lost Library map by Paths Peculiar">Lost Library map</a> is from [Paths Peculiar](https://www.wistedt.net/ "Paths Peculiar website"){:target="_blank"}.
+- The <a class="lightbox-link library" title="The Lost Library map by Paths Peculiar">Lost Library map</a> is from [Paths Peculiar](https://www.wistedt.net/ "Paths Peculiar website"){:target="_blank" rel="noopener"}.
-- The <a class="lightbox-link cliff" title="Cliff Edge map by Sliph">Cliff Edge map</a> is from [Sliph](https://www.patreon.com/sliph "Sliph Patreon page"){:target="_blank"}.
+- The <a class="lightbox-link cliff" title="Cliff Edge map by Sliph">Cliff Edge map</a> is from [Sliph](https://www.patreon.com/sliph "Sliph Patreon page"){:target="_blank" rel="noopener"}.
-- All tokens were created using the [Token Stamp tool](https://rolladvantage.com/tokenstamp/ "Token Stamp tool"){:target="_blank"} with D&D 5th edition images, © Wizards of the Coast.
+- All tokens were created using the [Token Stamp tool](https://rolladvantage.com/tokenstamp/ "Token Stamp tool"){:target="_blank" rel="noopener"} with D&D 5th edition images, © Wizards of the Coast.